SkoolNotes/Taproot/2020BIO101/KBhBIO101HumanDiseases.md

 **All of these involve attachment first, which usually takes two steps.**

+This process causes the organism-specific response to viruses:

 1. Attachment: adhere roughly to random sugar proteins
 2. Binding: roll over slowly, and bind to the entry receptor it needs

+#### Uncoating
+Early endosome